Traewelling/traewelling/API_CHANGELOG.md

 ---

+# 2026-03-20

+Added `?query` parameter to `GET /api/v1/operators`: filters operators by name (minimum 2 characters, case-insensitive).
+Without the parameter, the endpoint behaves as before.

+Added new `POST /api/v1/trips` endpoint for creating manual trips.

+---

 # 2026-03-15 (Ticket management – closed beta)

 Added new `GET|POST|PUT|DELETE /api/v1/tickets` endpoints for managing transit tickets.
 Only available to users with the `closed-beta` role.

 Added `ticket` field to `StatusResource`: only present when the authenticated user is the status owner and a ticket is assigned.

 Added `PUT /api/v1/statuses/{id}/tickets` endpoint for assigning or removing a ticket from a status (`ticketId`: UUID or `null`).

 ---

 # 2026-03-14 (Freight train category)

 Added new transport category `freightTrain` to `HafasTravelType`.
 Users can now create manual trips with the freight train type.

 ---